pyquil.noise module

 p_corrected an array with as many dimensions as there are qubits that contains the noisy-readout-corrected estimated probabilities for each measured bitstring, i.e., p[i,j,...,k] gives the estimated probability of bitstring ij...k.

-Generate the Kraus map corresponding to the composition of a dephasing channel followed by an amplitude damping channel.
+Generate the Kraus map for a dephasing channel followed by an amplitude damping channel.

 Parameters: